Home Compare LPLA vs ONON

 LPL Financial Holdings vs On Holding: Which Stock Looks Stronger in 2026?

 LPL Financial holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-On still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity